The following database types can be selected as source or target for conversion and sync.

 By pressing the "Refresh" button you can view all existing databases available on server for this user and list them in the "Database" combobox.
 Choose a database you'd like to connect to.
 You can also type the name of the database manually in this combo.

-Dump files and PHP Script as destination.
+Dump files and PHP Script as target.

 The following dump files may be generated by DBConvert Software as a destination database:

-- MS SQL Server Dump
+- SQL Server Dump

 - MySQL Dump